jagregory/abrash-zen-of-asm/src/chapter-07.md

 In truth, there are both cycles and bytes yet to be saved in [Listing 7-16](#L716).
 If we apply our knowledge of *mod-reg-rm* addressing to [Listing 7-16](#L716), we'll realize that it's a waste to use base+displacement addressing with the same displacement twice in a row; we can save a byte and a few cycles by loading SI with the displacement and using base+index addressing instead.
 [Listing 7-17](#L717), which incorporates this optimization, runs in 2.44 ms, a bit faster than [Listing 7-16](#L716).

 There's yet another optimization to be made, and this one brings us full circle, back to the start of our discussion of look-up tables.
 Think about it: [Listing 7-17](#L717) basically does nothing more than use two nibble values as look-up indices into a table of byte values.
 Sound familiar?
-It should — that's an awful lot like a description of `xlat`. (`xlat` can handle byte look-up values, but this task is just a subset of that.)
+It should — that's an awful lot like a description of `xlat`{.nasm}. (`xlat`{.nasm} can handle byte look-up values, but this task is just a subset of that.)

-[Listing 7-18](#L718) shows an `xlat`-based version of our bit-doubling code.
+[Listing 7-18](#L718) shows an `xlat`{.nasm}-based version of our bit-doubling code.
 This code runs in just 1.94 ms, still about 50% slower than the single look-up approach, but a good deal faster than anything else we've seen.
 Better yet, this approach takes just 16 instruction bytes per bit-doubled byte (32 if you count the table) — which makes this by far the shortest approach we've seen.
 Comparing [Listing 7-18](#L718) to [Listing 7-14](#L714) reveals that we've improved the code to an astonishing degree: [Listing 7-18](#L718) runs more than three times as fast as [Listing 7-14](#L714), and yet it requires less than one-fourth as many instruction bytes per bit-doubled byte.

 There are many lessons here.
-First, `xlat` is extremely efficient at performing the limited category of tasks it can manage; when you need to use a byte index into a byte-sized look-up table, `xlat` is often your best bet.
+First, `xlat`{.nasm} is extremely efficient at performing the limited category of tasks it can manage; when you need to use a byte index into a byte-sized look-up table, `xlat`{.nasm} is often your best bet.
 Second, the official execution times aren't a particularly good guide to writing high-performance code.
 (Of course, you already knew *that*!)
 Third, there is no such thing as the best code, because the fastest code is rarely the smallest code, and vice-versa.

 Finally, there are an awful lot of solutions to any given programming problem on the 8088.
 Don't fall into the trap of thinking that the obvious solution is the best one.
-In fact, we'll see yet another solution to the bit-doubling problem in Chapter 9; this solution, based on the `sar` instruction, isn't like *any* of the solutions we've seen so far.
+In fact, we'll see yet another solution to the bit-doubling problem in Chapter 9; this solution, based on the `sar`{.nasm} instruction, isn't like *any* of the solutions we've seen so far.

 We'll see look-up tables again in Chapter 14, in the form of jump tables.